Air Canada strikes: Passenger rights as the shutdown continues

 That plan was abandoned because flight attendants refused to return to work.
 Air Canada says the union “illegally directed its flight attendant members” to defy the order.

-The carrier now says it intends to resume flying on the evening of Monday 18 August.
-But the indications are that chaos will continue for days more.
+The carrier then said it intended to resume flying on the evening of Monday 18 August.
+But CUPE’s national officers said cabin crew would not obey the back-to-work order.

+The airline currently says: “All flights of Air Canada and Air Canada Rouge remain suspended.”
+It is making “rolling” cancellations, with all flights cancelled until at least 4pm EDT (9pm BST) on Tuesday 19 August.

 These are the key questions and answers.